buttso/easytaggenerator/README.md

 ## Default Generation

-When executed with no parameters a default XML file is generated that produces the EasyTag panel as shown belowL:
+When executed with no parameters a default XML file is generated that produces the EasyTag panel as shown below:

 ![alt text](doc/HomevOpp.png "HomevOpp Default")